 When I asked him whether the weather has any impact at this time of year, he said what happens outside does seem to affect property market activity.
 “Average weather does seem to be the best for selling prime property and if the weather is too good people are out there making the most of it, and if it is too bad, they ‘batten down the hatches’ for a few days.”
 In this current heatwave, then, it seems highly likely that activity goes down rather than encouraging more people to go house-hunting.

-Karl Knipe, Director of Kings Group, a popular, well-established agency offer traditional agency services to a number of locations in North London, Essex and Hertfordshire, agrees that very sunny temperatures tend to put people off.
+Karl Knipe, Director of Kings Group, a popular, well-established agency offering traditional agency services to a number of locations in North London, Essex and Hertfordshire, agrees that very sunny temperatures tend to put people off.

 “The property market in my 32 years of being in the business has always been cyclical with a slowdown during the summer months.
 Every two years this is accentuated by the World Cup or European Football Championships and, of course, other major summer sporting events such as the Olympics,” he said.